 The Citi Simplicity and Citi Diamond Preferred are incredibly similar Citi balance transfer credit cards.
 Not much differentiates these two cards except their ongoing variable APRs, recommended credit score for qualification and attached card benefits.

 Welcome bonus winner: Tied

-Neither the Citi Simplicity nor the Citi Diamond Preferred have welcome bonus offers for new cardholders.
-In fact, these credit cards are recommended largely for consumers who want to transfer credit card balances to a Citi card.
+The Citi Simplicity and Citi Diamond Preferred do not offer welcome bonuses.
+However, these credit cards are recommended largely for consumers who want to transfer credit card balances to a Citi card.

-The main appeal of these cards isn’t in the welcome bonus, it’s in the industry-leading 21-month intro APR period for balance transfers and purchases.
-The only other card that compares to these is the newly launched Wells Fargo Reflect℠ Card.
+The main appeal of these cards isn’t a welcome bonus, it’s in the industry-leading 21-month intro APR period for balance transfers and purchases.
+The only other card that compares to these is the Wells Fargo Reflect℠ Card.